Philip Nelson (American football): Career statistics

+Regular season

 Assault charges

 Nelson was charged with first- and third-degree assault for kicking former Minnesota State Mankato football player Isaac Kolstad in the head during the early morning hours of May 11, 2014, after a night of underage drinking.
 The argument allegedly involved conversation surrounding a bar bouncer hitting on Nelson's girlfriend.
 Other people around the area reported that Nelson allegedly kicked Kolstad while he was unconscious, following being punched by a third party, Trevor Shelley.
 Shelley, also facing first- and third-degree assault charges, told police he did not hit Kolstad.
 Kolstad was left unable to breathe on his own following significant destruction of brain tissue and underwent surgeries.
 Surveillance video of the fight shows Kolstad throwing the first punch, knocking Nelson to the ground.
 The fight lasted eight seconds.
 Nelson, age 20, and Kolstad were both intoxicated, according to police.
 Kolstad's injuries included a skull fracture, brain shifting, brain bleeding and lung deterioration due to lack of oxygen.
 Kolstad moved home with his wife and two daughters in 2014 but have since divorced.
 Kolstad suffered permanent brain damage.

 Nelson pleaded guilty to lesser charges and reached a civil settlement with Kolstad in 2018.